-Refer also to the relevant objectives and policies in Part 2 District - Wide Matters
+Refer also to the relevant objectives and policies in Part 2 District - Wide Matters and Part 3 - Area Specific Matters

-NFL-05.
-Ensure the unique geomorphological, hydrological and ecological values of the karst overlay identified in SCHED12 are recognised and protected.
+- NFL-05.
+Ensure the unique geomorphological, hydrological and ecological values of the karst overlay identified in SCHED12 are recognised and protected. - NFL-P5.

-- NFL-P6.
 Recognise, protect, and where practicable, enhance the values of the karst overlay by: - 1.
-Ensuring that the effects of any activity which could compromise the values of the karst overlay are avoided in the first instance, and where this is not practicable, minimised; and - Managing the adverse effects of earthworks through appropriate 2. development design, mitigation measures and rehabilitation; and - 3.
-Avoiding as far as practicable, any activity, particularly vegetation clearance and large-scale earthworks including quarrying activities, where these will adversely affect the values of the karst systems or features; and - 4.
-Avoiding developments in locations that are of significance to mana whenua to the maximum extent practicable; and - Minimising the removal of indigenous vegetation; and 5. - Providing for commercial forestry only where there is a clear and on-6. going land stability benefit and the ensuing operations do not significantly detract from the values of the karst overlay; and - 7.
-Providing for the continued operation of lawfully established activities; and - 8.
-Providing for the removal of non-significant indigenous vegetation in the rural production zone where the effects of clearance do not adversely affect the values of the karst systems or features.
+Ensuring that the effects of any activity which could compromise the values of the karst overlay are avoided in the first instance, and where this is not practicable, minimised; and - 2.
+Managing the adverse effects of earthworks through appropriate development design, mitigation measures and rehabilitation; and - 3.
+Avoiding any activity, particularly vegetation clearance and large-scale earthworks including quarrying activities, where these will adversely affect the values of the karst systems or features; and - 4.
+Avoiding developments in locations that are of significance to mana whenua; and - 5.
+Minimising the removal of indigenous vegetation; and - 6.
+Providing for plantation forestry only where there is a clear and on-going land stability benefit and the ensuing operations do not significantly detract from the values of the karst overlay; and - 7.
+Providing for the continued operation of lawfully established farming activities.